 My name is Marc J. Spagnuolo.
 I am a podcaster, video producer, woodworking enthusiast, and author of the book Hybrid Woodworking.
-I have contributed articles and video content to FineWoodworking.com, Popular Woodworking Magazine and WOOD Magazine.
+I have contributed articles and video content to FineWoodworking.com, Popular Woodworking Magazine, Woodcraft Magazine, and WOOD Magazine.
 Producing the Wood Whisperer is a great way for me to combine four of my passions: woodworking, technology, education, and humor.

 After leaving the biotech industry, and with a significant amount of encouragement and support from my wife Nicole, I started my own woodworking business called Marc’s Wood Creations.
 I tried to focus primarily on studio furniture, but most of my time was spent on standard cabinetry, commercial work, and refinishing.
 The Wood Whisperer started as a way for me to share my experiences as I built projects for clients.
 Today, creating videos for this website is my primary business and I only occasionally take on new clients.